 ACI EUROPE is the European region of Airports Council International.
 ACI is the only worldwide professional association of airport operators.

-ACI EUROPE represents over 400 airports in 46 European countries.
-Member airports handle 90% of commercial air traffic in Europe, welcoming nearly 1.5 billion passengers each year.
+ACI EUROPE represents over 450 airports in 44 countries.
+Member airports handle 90% of commercial air traffic in Europe, welcoming over 1.5 billion passengers each year.

 ACI EUROPE / WORLD, Annual Congress and Exhibition - the global meeting for air transport Chief Executives and industry leaders

 ACI EUROPE conferences are recognised to be of the highest quality in the industry and once again Airport Exchange is set to deliver an exciting programme: